 At this point, children could easily swim, and the water level was about one meter deep.

 At the end of the wet trail, there is another big pool.
 We swam there for a while and exited the water.

 The Dry Trail

 Completing the wet route, including swimming, took us about one and a half hours, but the way back, using the dry trail, took us approximately ten minutes.

-There are no showers on-site, but there cranes for foot washing and toilets.
-There is also a small shop with some snacks (mostly drinks and ice creams), water sandals, flip-flops, and hats.
+There are no showers on-site, but there are cranes for foot washing and toilets.
+There is also a small shop with snacks (primarily drinks and ice creams), water sandals, flip-flops, and hats.
 The kiosk is located next to the picnic area.

 Our whole visit to Betiha Nature Reserve took us about two hours.
 It also includes swimming and eating ice creams at the kiosk.

 Majrase – Betiha Nature Reserve offers a short water trail near the Sea of Galilee.
 The water and the shade make it suitable for hot days.
 It is also an excellent spot for a picnic.
-For those reasons, it is perfect for a family visit during the summer vacation.
+For those reasons, it is perfect for families during summer vacation.

 That’s all for today, and I’ll see you in future travels!